Home

 like a circus out on hire.

-Sammy says, here I can't make out what this is.
+Sammy says, "Here, I can't make out what this is."

 Holy smoke and then he hisses,

-Mrs Vicar's handbag's caught on fire.
+Mrs Vicar's handbag has caught on fire."

-And so without a lot of bother everything got underway.
+And so without a lot of bother everything got under way.

 First we all knelt down together.
-Sam took his trilby off.

 Then the Vicar put up his hand,